roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 > In the words of Hemingway, **"Write drunk, edit sober."** Even the "ugly" first draft could have significant value.

-However, after several weeks of writing, I realized that my words lack coherence and required much more time investment, making it challenging to transform them into a book.
+However, after several weeks of writing, I realized that my words lacked coherence and required much more time investment, making it challenging to transform them into a book.

-Sadly, this put my little project on hold indefinitely.
+Sadly, this has put my little project on hold indefinitely.

 I wasn't ready to invest 6-9 months of writing.

 ## Harnessing the Power of AI in Book Writing

-Here comes the turning point — the general availability of AI tools.
+Here comes the turning point—the general availability of AI tools.

 Excited about the possibilities, I consolidated all my writing files into a single document and uploaded it to the Claude AI.